circleci/circleci-docs/jekyll/_cci2/artifacts.md

 Finally, `xargs` reads the file and downloads each artifact to the current directory.

-In this example, `xargs` runs 4 processes to download files in parallel via `wget`.
+In this example, `xargs` runs four processes to download files in parallel via `wget`.
 Adjust the value given to `-P` to fit your needs.